Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Your **username and password**

-Question 46

-_You have 2 software systems that need to communicate, and you also need to **ensure messages are not lost between them**.
+_Q46: You have 2 software systems that need to communicate, and you also need to **ensure messages are not lost between them**.
 Which AWS service can help meet these requirements?_

 **SQS**

+> Amazon SQS is a message queue service used by distributed applications to exchange messages through a polling model and can be used to decouple sending and receiving components.
+Amazon SQS also provides extremely high message durability, ensuring messages are not lost if your software systems fail.

 Question 47